Applying to grad school

 Your resume or CV

 Your resume (known in academic circles as a CV or curriculum vitae) should include a list of your publications.
 This is concrete evidence of your ability to do research, which is one of the most important criteria for admission to a research-oriented graduate program.
-Don't make the admissions committee work to discover your papers, for instance in your statment or buried within descriptions of your work.
+Don't make the admissions committee work to discover your papers, for instance in your statement or buried within descriptions of your work.
 If you include submitted papers that have not yet been accepted, then you must list those in a different section.
 If you intersperse them with the rest of your publications, then you will give the impression of dishonestly trying to pad your resume, which will hurt rather than help your chances.

 Don't bother to include descriptions of your class projects.
 It doesn't add anything, because readers know you have done projects in your classes but also know these are probably small in scope and not indicative of your true abilities.
 Do discuss projects that you undertook outside class, including for research or internships.